 This syllabus was approved by the Educational Committee of the Stockholm Business School, Stockholm University 2016-06-13.
+Revision conducted by the Head of Department, Stockholm Business School 2019-06-20

 Prerequisites and special admittance requirements

 Admission to Master Programme of Banking and Finance, or Degree of Bachelor in Business Administration or Economics worth at least 180 credits including at least one course in finance and one course in statistics or econometrics.